5l1v3r1/BaseQuery/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/g666gle/BaseQuery/blob/master/LICENCE.md) file for details
+This project is licensed under the BSD-3-Clause License - see the [LICENSE.md](https://github.com/g666gle/BaseQuery/blob/master/LICENCE.md) file for details

 ## Disclaimer